Detecting fibered strongly quasi-positive links: Table of small prime fibered strongly quasi-positive links

 Clearly, being fibered and strongly quasi-positive does depend on relative orientations.
 Moreover, a link $L$ is fibered if and only if $L^*$ is fibered; while when in Table \ref{tab:small_links} we write that $L$ is strongly quasi-positive, we mean that at least one between $L$ and $L^*$ is.
 In fact, the following result holds. \begin{teo} Suppose that $L$ is a strongly quasi-positive link in $S^3$.
 Then its mirror image $L^*$ is also strongly quasi-positive if and only if $L$ is an unlink. \end{teo} Theorem \ref{teo:main2} follows from a more general result of Hayden \cite{Hayden}, but we can prove it directly using only link Floer homology.
-Let us start from the following lemma. \begin{lemma} If $L$ is strongly quasi-positive then the same its true for $L'$, where $L=L'\sqcup\bigcirc_{o(L)}$.
+Let us start from the following lemma. \begin{lemma} If $L$ is strongly quasi-positive then the same its true for $L'$, where $L=L'\sqcup\bigcirc_{o(L)}$ and $\bigcirc_{\ell}$ is the $\ell$-unlink.
 Furthermore, one has $\norm{L}_T=\norm{L'}_T$. \end{lemma} \begin{proof} The link $L$ bounds a quasi-positive surface $\Sigma$.
 It is known that quasi-positive surfaces always minimize the Thurston norm; hence, since one has $\norm{L}_T=\norm{L'}_T$ from the additivity of $\norm{\cdot}_T$, we have that $\Sigma$ is the disjoint union of $\Sigma'$ with some disks, where $\partial \Sigma'=L'$.
 This implies that $L'$ is strongly quasi-positive. \end{proof} At this point, in order to prove Theorem \ref{teo:main2} we only need Lemma \ref{lemma:tau}, which solves Exercise 8.4.9 (a) in \cite{book}. \begin{lemma} For every $n$-component link $L$ we have \end{lemma} \begin{proof} It follows from \cite{CC} because $\tau_{\min}(L)=-\tau_{\max}(L^*)$, for the symmetries of $cHFL^-(L)$, and $\tau_{\max}(L)$ is a slice-torus concordance invariant.
 To show this we can apply \cite[Lemma 2.1]{CC}; then the only non-trivial fact to prove is that $\tau_{\max}$ coincides with $\tau$ for torus links, but this follows from \cite[Theorem 1.4]{Cavallo3}. \end{proof} In particular, this result implies that $\tau(L)+\tau(L^*)\leq n-1$. \begin{proof}[Proof of Theorem \ref{teo:main2}] From Lemma \ref{lemma:unknots} we can suppose that $o(L)=0$.
 By using \cite[Theorem 1.4]{Cavallo3} again, the fact that $L$ and $L^*$ are both strongly quasi-positive gives $2\tau(L)-n=2\tau(L^*)-n$, since $\norm{L}_T=\norm{L^*}_T$.
-Therefore, from Lemma \ref{lemma:tau} one has but this is impossible. \end{proof} The following easier criterion can be used for alternating links. \begin{prop} An alternating fibered link is strongly quasi-positive if and only if $\nabla_L(z)=\pm z^{-\sigma(L)}+f(z)$, where $f(z)$ has degree strictly smaller than $-\sigma(L)$ and $\nabla_L$ is the Conway polynomial of $L$. \end{prop} \begin{proof} It follows from Theorem \ref{teo:Ghiggini-Ni} and the facts that $\widehat{HFL}(L)$ categorifies the polynomial $\left(t^{\frac{1}{2}}-t^{-\frac{1}{2}}\right)^{n-1}\cdot\nabla_L\left(t^{\frac{1}{2}}-t^{-\frac{1}{2}}\right)$ and non-split alternating links are $\widehat{HFL}$-thin, see \cite{book}. \end{proof} This result agrees with \cite{BBG}, where is shown that, for a non-split alternating link $L$, being strongly quasi-positive is equivalent to being positive and this happens if and only if $2g_3(L)=1-n-\sigma(L)$.
-In fact, we recall that for such a link $L$ one has $2\tau(L)=n-1-\sigma(L)$.
+Therefore, from Lemma \ref{lemma:tau} one has but this is impossible. \end{proof} The following easier criterion can be used for alternating links.
+We recall that fibered links are always non-split and we denote by $\sigma(L)$ the signature and by $\nabla_L$ the Conway polynomial of $L$. \begin{prop} A quasi-alternating $n$-component link is fibered and strongly quasi-positive if and only if $\nabla_L(z)=z^{-\sigma(L)}+f(z)$, where $f(z)$ has degree strictly smaller than $-\sigma(L)$. \end{prop} \begin{proof} It follows from Theorem \ref{teo:Ghiggini-Ni} and the facts that $\widehat{HFL}(L)$ categorifies the polynomial $\left(t^{\frac{1}{2}}-t^{-\frac{1}{2}}\right)^{n-1}\cdot\nabla_L\left(t^{\frac{1}{2}}-t^{-\frac{1}{2}}\right)$ and quasi-alternating links are $\widehat{HFL}$-thin, see \cite{book}. \end{proof} This result agrees with \cite{BBG}, where is shown that, for a non-split alternating link $L$, being strongly quasi-positive is equivalent to being positive and this happens if and only if $2g_3(L)=1-n-\sigma(L)$.
+In fact, we also recall that for such a link $L$ one has $2\tau(L)=n-1-\sigma(L)$.